 - “Antivirus software reviews”

-She now exhibits an intent to compare and starts to evaluate possible solutions on the market.
+There's now an intent to compare and evaluate possible solutions on the market.

-Finally, she decides to purchase an antivirus software and begins to search for a place to make the purchase:
+Finally, they decide to purchase an antivirus software, and begin to search for a result on the SERP so they can make the purchase:

 - “cheap antivirus software”